-When end of life comes there are too few precious moments to be had between the dying patient and their loved ones.
-Issues around nutrition can affect those precious moments.
-From the caregiver feeling guilt that they aren’t giving enough food (or are causing a loved one to starve to death) to the dying patient who wants to please his loved ones, so he forces himself to eat and feels miserable.
+When end of life comes, there are too few precious moments to be had between the dying patient and their loved ones.
+Issues around eating and nutrition can affect those precious moments.
+From the caregiver feeling guilt that they aren’t giving enough food (or are causing a loved one to “starve to death”) to the dying patient who wants to please his loved ones, so he forces himself to eat and feels miserable.

 The “food fight” includes arguments and fighting over whether a person at very end of life should eat.
 It could include fighting with the dying patient, with family, other caregivers, or even yourself (feeling like you are not doing a good job as a caregiver).
 When you are fighting about food you are wasting precious moments.
 Moments you could be cherishing because you don’t have much time left.